nnra6864/HyprlandUnityFix/README.md

 ## OH NO, THIS WINDOW NO WORKY

 Run `sleep 3 && hyprctl clients`, open the window that's not working and wait for the output.
-Get the broken window info and add it to config.
-Make a pull request and I'll merge it.
+Get the broken window info and make a new issue with details.

-## OH NO, MY WINDOW IMMEDIATELLY CLOSES
+## OH NO, MY WINDOW IMMEDIATELY CLOSES

 No worries, I made gpt write a simple script that'll constantly print newly opened windows.